gini/gini-pay-bank-sdk-android/ginipaybank/src/doc/source/integration.rst

 Sending Feedback
 ^^^^^^^^^^^^^^^^

-You can help improve our service if your app sends feedback for the extractions the Gini Pay API delivered.
-Your app should send feedback *only* for the extractions the user has seen and accepted (or corrected).
-Feedback should be sent for corrected extractions and for correct extractions.
+Your app should send feedback for the extractions the Gini Pay API delivered.
+Feedback should be sent *only* for the extractions the user has seen and accepted (or corrected).

 For addition information about feedback see the `Gini Pay API documentation
 <https://pay-api.gini.net/documentation/#send-feedback-and-get-even-better-extractions-next-time>`_.